Talanor/findmyhash/README.md

-findmyhash
+(formerly) findmyhash
 ==========

-# findmyhash.py
+# hash-tool.py

-findmyhash.py tries to crack different types of hashes using free online services.
+hash-tool.py tries to crack different types of hashes using free online services.

-NOTE: findmyhash.py 2.0 is coming!!
+NOTE: hash-tool.py 2.0 is coming!!
 The new version will have many changes and improvements.
 Some of these changes are:

 ### Usage
 The help is pretty self-explanatory and as the API will change quite a bit in the next days / weeks / years, I will not describe the usage further.

 ```
-python3 findmyhash.py --help
+python3 hash-tool.py --help
 ```

 ### Dependencies